norher/My-portfolio/README.md

 At the end there's links to my social media and a link to email me directly.

+This application is responsive for various types of screens.

+Some of the features that are changed are the size of the pictures.
+The color of my header borders and the direction of my nav and my contact a tags

 Finally, on the footer is what will probably be my default footer from now on.

 <img src="C:\Users\norma\Desktop\fullstack\Homework\week2\My-portfolio\assets\Images\app screenshot.png">